 He seems to fill both roles.
 He does ask Tate questions regarding his medication.

-Ass Shove: Tate shoved a fireplace poker up Patrick's ass before killing him.
+Ass Shove: The Rubber Suit Man shoved a fireplace poker up Patrick's ass before killing him.

 Bittersweet Ending: All of the Harmons die and are trapped in the House with all the other ghosts forever, but are actively working to make sure no other family ends up like them and are finally happy being dead together.
+Moira still can't move on, but she finally finds happiness in being embraced by the Harmons as a friend and member of the family.
 Constance is raising the Antichrist, with mixed emotions.
 Tate and the rest of the ghosts in the house are still miserable.